Written by Naomi (she/her), student

 Make the most of your university experience and discover your full potential with these supports and resources designed to help you thrive.

-Starting your university journey can be both exciting and overwhelming, but don't worry, we've got your back.
-We want to make sure you know that there are plenty of supports available to help you navigate this new chapter of your life.
+Starting your university journey can be exciting, but it can also be overwhelming.
+Don't worry, though — there are plenty of supports available to help you navigate this new chapter of your life.

 From career advice to academic supports, to mental health support, and even free fitness facilities, we're here to ensure you have everything you need to thrive!